Kludex/flake8-fastapi/README.md

     raise Exception()
 ```

-But you can create a new exception, inheriting from `Exception` or use [`HTTPException`](https://fastapi.tiangolo.com/tutorial/handling-errors/#use-httpexception):
+But you can create a new exception, inheriting from `Exception`, or use [`HTTPException`](https://fastapi.tiangolo.com/tutorial/handling-errors/#use-httpexception):

 ```python
 from fastapi import FastAPI, Request